spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-glue-api/install-backend-api-glue-json-api-convention.md

 {% info_block warningBox "Verification" %}

-To verify that everything is set up correctly, and you can access the endpoint, see [How to create a backend resource](/docs/scos/dev/glue-api-guides/{{site.version}}/decoupled-glue-infrastructure/how-to-guides/routing/how-to-create-a-backend-resource.html) or [How to create a backend resource](/docs/scos/dev/glue-api-guides/{{site.version}}/decoupled-glue-infrastructure/how-to-guides/routing/how-to-create-a-backend-resource.html).
+To verify that everything is set up correctly and that you can access the endpoint, see [How to create a backend resource](/docs/scos/dev/glue-api-guides/{{site.version}}/decoupled-glue-infrastructure/how-to-guides/routing/how-to-create-a-backend-resource.html) or [How to create a backend resource](/docs/scos/dev/glue-api-guides/{{site.version}}/decoupled-glue-infrastructure/how-to-guides/routing/how-to-create-a-backend-resource.html).

 {% endinfo_block %}